gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Also, onboarding and offboarding callbacks will be triggered for the subscribed/unsubscribed application and for the reuse services.

 If you use IAS by binding a multi-tenant application router to an identity service instance, the subscription manager service (SMS) should be used to enable the subscription to a subscriber zone and an IAS tenant.
 Currently the SMS subscription is only possible via SMS APIs.
-In the future, the SMS subscription will be supported via the SAP4me portal.

 ### How To Expose Approuter for SaaS Subscription